BStarmerSmith/mandlebrot/README.md

 ## Controls

-- Use arrow keys to navigate the view.
+- Use arrow keys or hold left click and move the mouse to navigate the view.
-- Use the '+' and '-' keys to zoom in and out, respectively.
+- Use the '+' and '-' keys or scrollwheel to zoom in and out, respectively.
 - Press 'Esc' to exit the program.